HFranz/wp-holiday-mode-for-woocommerce/README.txt

 == Changelog ==

+= 2.5.0 =
+* Lower the minimum required PHP version to 8.0 to support websites still running PHP 8.0–8.3.

 = 2.4.0 =
 * New: Settings are now validated on save - Holiday Mode can no longer be activated with a missing/invalid date range or an empty vacation message.
 * New: "Disable purchasing" setting lets you choose whether Holiday Mode blocks purchases (removes add-to-cart) or only shows the holiday notice.
 Enabled by default.